grufelous/TF1/log.md

 DAY 0
-I decide ro do something productive XD
+I decide to do something productive XD

+DAY 1
+I decide to sleep